Elevate ordinary green beans with a Caesar salad twist. This dish is irresistible with creamy homemade dressing and a crunchy topping.

 Caesar dressing

-- In the bowl of a food processor (Note 2), combine the mayonnaise, mustard, anchovy paste, Worcestershire sauce, garlic, and lemon juice.
+- In the bowl of a food processor (see notes), combine the mayonnaise, mustard, anchovy paste, Worcestershire sauce, garlic, and lemon juice.
 Process until combined.
 Add the Parmesan cheese and process until combined.
 Season to taste with salt and pepper.

 - Store extra dressing in the refrigerator for up to one week.